AlaaYlula/my-notes/README.md

 # my-notes
 * My Name is Ala' Alwazani
-I graduated from JUST University with bachelor degree of Network Enginnering and security.
+I graduated from JUST University with bachelor degree of Network Enginnering and security on 2014.

 * Every devloper may faces some issues during programe the projects or maybe appear aftor ayear or more.